letsencrypt/boulder/CONTRIBUTING.md

 # Review Requirements
 * All pull requests must receive at least one positive review.
-Contributors are strongly encouraged to get two positives reviews before merging whenever possible.
+Contributors are strongly encouraged to get two positive reviews before merging whenever possible.
-* Exception:
-  * Pull requests from current master into the 'staging' branch can be merged without review.
-This is because any code in master has already been through the normal code review process.
-Similarly, pull requests from the current 'staging' branch into the 'release' branch can be merged without review.
-Pull requests into 'staging' or 'release' that aren't directly from master require the normal code review process.
-These pull requests should be marked by the submitter with the r0=branch-merge label.
 * We indicate review approval through GitHub's code review facility.
 * New commits pushed to a branch invalidate previous reviews.
 In other words, a reviewer must give positive reviews of a branch after its most recent pushed commit.
 * You cannot review your own code.